 History, different approaches, theories, the international system.
 States and intergovernmental organizations.
 Armed conflicts.
 Non-governmental organizations, individuals.
 Economic cooperation.
 Global problems.

 The concept of competitiveness.
 Drivers of competitiveness at the different levels of economic development.
 Cost-competitiveness, structural competitiveness.
 The role of human capital and technology in competitiveness.
 The role of institutions in competitiveness.
 Measuring competitiveness.
 Indexes of competitiveness.
 The WEF GCI and the economics behind it (endogenous growth theory).
 The European integration process and its role in European competitiveness.
-The EU’s challenge: the internal competitiveness gap.
+The EU’s challenge: the internal competitiveness gap post-crisis.

 Focus of language skills: being polite and being direct; accuracy; style; vocabulary; correctness; conciseness.
 Main topics: e-mails; memos; report; employment.